 The Northwest Power Act directs the Council to prepare a plan to assure the Pacific Northwest region an adequate, efficient, economical, and reliable power supply.
-The Council adopted its first Power Plan in January 1983 and has revised it six times since then.
-The Sixth Plan was completed in 2010, the Seventh Plan in 2016, and the Eighth Plan is scheduled for 2020 or 2021.
+The Council adopted its first Power Plan in January 1983 and by late 2021 will have revised it seven times.
+The last power plan revision was completed in 2016.